When a mummy

 Anime and Manga

 - Happens in an episode of Yu-Gi-Oh!
 GX.
-The gang is transported into the Shadow Realm, where most of the group is imprisoned in this fashion (inside sarcophagi), and Jaden has to duel the leader of the area's population to prevent the sarcophagi from being sealed permanently.
+The gang is transported into another dimension, where most of the group is imprisoned in this fashion (inside sarcophagi), and Judai has to duel the leader of the area's population to prevent the sarcophagi from being sealed permanently.
+By the way, the enemies are the Pharaoh's Servant Duel Spirits.

 - Mummymon's attack Snake Bandages in Digimon Adventure 02.